semsotsemm/LeetCode/Medium/Longest_Substring_Without_Repeating_Characters/README.md

 📝 Problem Description
 > Given a string s, find the length of the longest substring without duplicate characters.

-✔️ The substring must be continuous, not just a subsequence. ✔️ The input string may contain letters, digits, symbols, and spaces.
+✔️ The substring must be continuous, not just a subsequence. <br>✔️ The input string may contain letters, digits, symbols, and spaces.

 📌 Test Cases:
 ```C++